greg-houseman/basil/README.md

 The program can be installed on a linux system from the zip package on the GitHub website as follows:
 "unzip basil-main.zip ; cd basil-main ; ./install.sh ;"
 If successful a set of executables will be left in basil-main/bin.
-The linux compilation  uses xmkmf and the sybil program GUI uses OpenMotif which both need to be installed on the system.
+The linux compilation  uses xmkmf (apt-get install xutils-dev) and the sybil program GUI uses OpenMotif (apt-get install libmotif-dev) which both need to be installed on the system.
-An alternative compilation script ./InstallS does not require xmkmf.
+An alternative compilation script ./InstallS does not require xmkmf and has been used on MacOS systems.
+Successful compilation using InstallS usually requires editing of the files basilsrc/MakeSimple and sybilsrc/MakeSimple in order to specify correct location of libraries.
-InstallS has been used on MacOS systems but successful compilation using InstallS usually requires editing of the files basilsrc/MakeSimple and sybilsrc/MakeSimple in order to specify correct location of libraries and use of sybil on a MacOS system requires XCode and XQuartz.
+Use of sybil on a MacOS system also requires XCode and XQuartz.
 Basil is a complex research tool for which documentation is under construction.
 Effective use may require advice from the developers.